WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 # 01_SplitFastaFiles.py

-	This script will split the input mult-fasta alignment into one file per gene.
+	This script will split the input multi-fasta alignment into one file per gene.
 It will produce an output file for a gene if it has at least two sequences.